MicrosoftDocs/Viva/Viva/insights/Tutorials/gm-communication.md

 audience: Admin
 ---

-# Best practices for managers for efficient communication
+# Best practices for managers about efficient communication

 Different communication tools are suited for different means.
 While emails are great for recaps, updates, and other informational exchanges, it can slow down or muddle an important message.
 Choosing the right medium speeds information access and agility.